 To be a good cat parent, we need to understand Cat Mojo.
-Cats need to have confident ownership of territory, and it us up to us to make the modifications needed, whether through developing vertical space, or walling off the ‘underlings’, caves, where they can hide.
+Cats need to have confident ownership of territory, and it is us up to us to make the modifications needed, whether through developing vertical space or walling off the ‘underlings’, caves, where they can hide.

-We humans also need to understand cats, and where they came from because their genetics of being a hunter are still hard-wired in our sweet puddy cats that snuggle up to us.
+We humans also need to understand cats, and where they came from because the genetics of being a hunter are still hard-wired in our sweet puddy cats that snuggle up to us.